Nick Senzel Preview, Player Props: Reds vs. Cardinals

-Nick Senzel -- hitting .350 in his past 10 games -- will be in action for the Cincinnati Reds versus the St. Louis Cardinals, with Drew Rom on the mound, on September 30 at 7:15 PM ET.
+On Sunday, Nick Senzel (.591 slugging percentage in past 10 games, including two home runs) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 3:15 PM ET.

+He notched a home run while going 1-for-3 in his most recent game against the Cardinals.

 Sportsbook Promo Codes